 Top Hat Options

-Top Hats increase INSUL-DECK’s effective beam depth which in turn increases live load capacity and free span of the floor system.
+Top Hats increase INSUL-DECK’s effective beam depth which in turn increases live-load and/or clear-span capacity of the floor system.
 Top Hats are made from modified Expanded Polystyrene – EPS that includes flame retardant.
-They can be custom ordered in any width and height (usually comes in 8″ to 10″ (2.5m-3m) long sections.
+They can be custom ordered in any width and height (usually comes in 8″ long sections).